NannyML/nannyml/docs/deep_dive/minimum_chunk_size.rst

 ==================

 .. note::
     Not sure what data chunk is in the first place?
-Read about :term:`Data Chunk` for a short explanation or go through the :ref:`guide<chunk-data>` for practical implementations.
+Read about :term:`Data Chunk` for a short introduction or go through the :ref:`guide<chunk-data>` for practical implementations.